axeon-software/Babylon_Runtime/docs/tutorials.md

 Hmm ok, but what is this weird way to arrange data?

-#### Take a look to JSON syntax
+#### Take a look at JSON syntax

 Explanations about [JSON](https://en.wikipedia.org/wiki/JSON) syntax must be made, you'll find a [dedicated page here](json-syntax.html).

-Read it and come back, you'll be ready to patching your BJS scene in every direction.
+Read it and come back, you'll be ready to patching your BJS scene in every directions.

 #### How to get and tweak properties

-So, in our babylon app, we quickly realize that our camera speed is a way too high.
-We know thanks to [BJS doc](http://doc.babylonjs.com/classes/2.5/targetcamera#speed-number) that our cam have a speed property.
-But what is the current value ?
+So, in our babylon scene, we quickly realize that our camera speed is a way too high.
+We know thanks to [BJS doc](http://doc.babylonjs.com/classes/3.0/targetcamera#speed-number) that our cam have a speed property.
+But what is the current value?
 Two solutions:
-  - ask to \_r:
+  - ask to ```_r```:
-    - open your browser console (usually F12 key),
+    - open your browser console (usually ```F12``` key),
-    - type ``` _r("cameraFree.000") ```,
+    - type ``` _r("cameraFree.000") ``` (we named it like this in our 3D modeling software),
       ![browser console example](tutorials-assets/browser-console01.jpg)
-      - tip: notice that you receive a table, here with only one element.
+      - pro-tip: notice that you receive a table, here with only one element.
 For direct access when you know there is only one object, you can type ``` _r("cameraFree.000")[0] ``` to go directly to the first object in this table,
     - you can know check the speed value,
     - to tweak it, just edit the number.
   - get it via BJS inspector (since BJS 3.0):
-    - open your browser console (usually F12 key),
+    - open your browser console (usually ```F12``` key),
     - type ``` _r.showDebug(); ```,
-    - go to Cameras tabs, select the desired camera and check its value,
+    - go to _Cameras_ tab, select the desired camera and check its value,
     - to tweak it, just edit the number.

-Now we enjoy our new speed value, we have to save it in patch.
+Now we enjoy our new speed value, we have to save it in a patch.

 We have to add a selector of our camera, including our custom speed value.
-By knowing JSON syntax, we have to integrate this piece of data in our index.html:
+Since we know JSON syntax, we guess that we're going to integrate this piece of data in our _index.html_:

 ```JSON
 { "cameraFree.000": { "speed": 0.05 } }
 ```

-Let's go!
+So do it!

 ```javascript
     _r.launch(